vellajs/vella/README.md

 ### `v(List, streamOfKeys, renderer)`
 ### `list(renderer, streamOfKeys)`/`list(renderer)(streamOfKeys)`

-Both provide the same funcitonality; one is nice to inline in the view, the other is nice for wrapping a reusable renderer (though it could be a bit of a gimmick since you can just pass the renderer around).
+Both provide the same functionality; one is nice to inline in the view, the other is nice for wrapping a reusable renderer (though it could be a bit of a gimmick since you can just pass the renderer around).

 - `streamOfKeys` is a stream of arrays of unique values (there can't be dupes at any given time)
 - `renderer` is either